Once scientists asked the question and it was not an obvious

 |

-Alongside these intricately indirect effects, scientists gradually
+Alongside these intricate indirect effects, scientists gradually

 learned to worry about a problem that stemmed directly from the